MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

     - To protect these files: File size is limited only by available disk space and memory.

-    - To open these files in the Azure Information Protection viewer: Maximum file size supported for text-based files (.ptxt and .pxml) is 20 MB.
+    - To open these files in the Azure Information Protection viewer: Unless you have the current preview version of the Azure Information Protection client, the maximum file size supported for text-based files (.ptxt and .pxml) is 20 MB.
 For picture-based files and PDF files, the maximum file size is limited only by memory.

 ### Supported file types for classification and protection